AdamRj-765/W3School-0005/COURSE_NOTES/HTML5-NOTES-PT-1.md

 #### Conclusion
-This concludes Part 1 of the Notes on HTML5 Coursework for the Video Course and information from W3Schools.com
+This concludes Part 1 of the Notes on HTML5 Coursework for the Video Course and information from W3Schools.com.
+Please move on to the next document [HTML-NOTES-PT-2.md](https://github.com/AdamRj-765/W3School-0005/blob/branch-210426T2301/COURSE_NOTES/HTML5-NOTES-PT-2.md).